UPDATED 17th July 2016

 1.1 ATBSO (SA Div.)
 Inc. tournaments are open to all financial members of the ATBSO (SA) Inc. and Tenpin Bowling Australia (TBA).
-Tournaments are also open to visiting ATBSO(N) Inc. members providing they are members of TBA and the ATBSO home state.
+Tournaments are also open to visiting ATBSO(N) Inc. members providing they are financial members of TBA and the ATBSO home state.

 1.2 There will be no smoking for the duration of the tournament.

 1.3 Alcoholic beverages may not be served or consumed by players for the duration of the tournament.